I pay attention when my husband says, “chicken piccata just made it into the top 10” while eating dinner.

-This same recipe is perfect for veal too—check out this post on Instagram.
+This same recipe is perfect for veal too—check out this post on Instagram where we use zucchini noodles instead of pasta.

 - 4 chicken breast cutlets , or 2 boneless-skinless chicken breasts halved lengthwise